Previous dayNovember 5, 2025Next day

 426.6 km---✓ ReviewedUSGS →

 November 5, 2025 brought a magnitude 4.4 earthquake in the Bonin Islands, Japan region, logged at 16:24 UTC.
-At 426.6 km, this is the deepest earthquake in the current dataset — firmly in the deep-focus category.
-Geolocation places the event at 27.982°N, 139.804°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This is the deepest earthquake in the current dataset — a deep-focus event.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2025-11-05